US STOCKS-Wall Street falls as Treasury yields rise, investors digest inflation data,

 By Sinéad Carew and Shashwat Chauhan

-In afternoon trading stocks fell as U.S. benchmark 10-year yields US10YT=RR added to gains to hit a session high after a U.S. Treasury auction.
-The benchmark yield rose above 4.7% after falling for two straight days.
+U.S. benchmark 10-year yields US10YT=RR rose after the inflation data and rose further to hit a session high after the auction.
+The benchmark yield rose as high as 4.728%, after falling for two straight days.

 The rise in yields particularly pressured rate-sensitive sectors such as utilities .SPLRCU and real estate .SPLRCR, often viewed as bond proxies.